 People identified as having been in close contact with someone who has a positive test must stay at home for 14 days, even if they do not have symptoms, to stop unknowingly spreading the virus.

 There is more information about Test and Trace on this website so please take a look: www.worcestershire.gov.uk/coronavirus

 Mental Health and Wellbeing

 Speak out.
 Stay safe.
 Virtual Assembly

 Welcome to our virtual 'Speak out.
 Stay Safe.' assembly!
-This session will be led by the wonderful Sally from our Schools Service, and features special guest...
+This session will be led by the wonderful Sally from our Schools Service and features special guests...